History of English cricket (1726–1750): England teams

 England played Kent twice in 1745, on Bromley Common and the Artillery Ground.
-Little is known about the first match on 12 July except that Kent won and the stake was 1,000 guineas.
-The second match, played 15 & 16 July, is remembered for a score of 88 by Richard Newland.
+Little is known about the first match on 12 July except that Kent won, and the stake was 1,000 guineas.
+The second match, played on 15 and 16 July, is remembered for a score of 88 by Richard Newland.
 England won the match, also played for a stake of 1,000 guineas, by 119 runs.
 Newland's 88 is the highest individual innings on record until at least 1768 when John Small scored "above seven score notches"—however, it is not known if Small achieved that in one innings or if it was his match total.
-The earliest known definite century was 107 by John Minshull in August 1769, but the match was a minor one only.
-The first century definitely scored in a top-class match was by Small for Hampshire against Surrey in July 1775.
+The earliest known definite century was 107 by John Minshull in August 1769, but the match was a minor one only, with the first century definitely scored in an important match being by Small for Hampshire against Surrey in July 1775.

 Although neither team was called England, there were two other big matches in 1745 which involved players from a wide spread of counties.
-The teams being led by the game's top two players, the matches were billed Long Robin's (Robert Colchin's) XI v Richard Newland's XI.
-Both were played at the Artillery Ground in June and won convincingly by Colchin's team, the first by "over 70 runs" and the second by 5 wickets.
-Besides Colchin and Newland, leading players who took part included Hodsoll, Romney, Faulkner, John Bowra, Robert Lascoe, George Jackson, William Anderson, the Bennetts, the Bryants, and the Harrises.
+The teams being led by the game's top two players, the matches were billed Long Robin's XI versus Richard Newland's XI.
+Both were played at the Artillery Ground in June and won convincingly by Colchin's team, the first by "over 70 runs", and the second by 5 wickets.
+Besides Colchin and Newland, leading players who took part included William Hodsoll; Val Romney; Tom Faulkner; John Bowra; Robert Lascoe; George Jackson; William Anderson; Little and Tall Bennett; James and John Bryant; and Joe and John Harris.
 Kent met England again in 1746, two matches being played on 2 and 4 August at Bromley Common and the Artillery Ground.
 The result of the first is unknown, but England won the second.